 An ineluctable point of passage for the aficionados of textile, the Galerie Chevalier attracts an international clientele made up of private individuals, museum curators, interior designers and decorators.
-Here you can admire the great artists from the 20th tapestry Revival (Jean Lurçat, Mathieu Matégot, Pierre Daquin, Emile Gilioli, Robert Wogensky...) and contemporary artists who use, adapt or divert this medium in the 21st century (Jon Eric Riis, Françoise Paressant and Daniel Riberzani...).
+Here you can admire the great artists from the 20th tapestry Revival (Jean Lurçat, Mathieu Matégot, Pierre Daquin, Emile Gilioli, Robert Wogensky...) and contemporary artists who use, adapt or divert this medium in the 21st century (Jon Eric Riis, Françoise Paressant...).

 The gallery is an extension of the family business, which dates back to 1917.
-Amélie-Margot Chevalier has been working in the family gallery for some twenty years, developing the modern and contemporary tapestries department and creating the Fiber art department.
-She is a member of the Compagnie Nationale des Experts and the Comité Professionnel des Galeries d'Art.
+Amélie-Margot Chevalier has been working in the family gallery for some twenty years, developing the modern and contemporary tapestries department.
+She is an expert, member of the Compagnie Nationale des Experts.